Office of Coast Survey

 There is a growing demand for ever more detailed nautical charts.
 To help meet this need, NOAA initiated a program to sunset its traditional paper nautical charts and the corresponding raster chart products and services.
 This has enabled NOAA to focus on improving the coverage and content of the digital chart format that is used throughout the world for navigation, the electronic navigational chart (ENC).
 ENC data is produced by over twenty other countries and used by mariners around the world.

-For further assistance or to suggest improvements for NOAA Custom Chart application, questions or comments may be submitted through the Coast Survey's online ASSIST customer feedback tool.
+For further assistance or to suggest improvements for the NOAA Custom Chart application, questions or comments may be submitted through the Coast Survey's online ASSIST customer feedback tool.